clnchn/ECE1512-2022F-ProjectRepo_YiyangShi_HsuanlingChen/Project_A_Supp/README.md

     2.Task1.ipynb is a Python notebook showing how the teacher and student models are trained in the conventional KD framework.
 You will use this file to implement conventional KD for the MNIST dataset.

-    3.Task2.ipynb is a Python notebook on transfer learning.
+    3.Task2.ipynb is a Python notebook on transfer learning using pre-trained models.

     4. Project_A_FAQs.pdf is a list of Frequently Asked Questions that try to throw light on (almost) all of your questions and concerns that you may have during Project A.